-- a) Each formula, figure or scheme should be saved in its native format in a separate file. - b) Tables should be included after the text.
-The tables should be set up with the table function of the word processing software or with the tabulator key.
+- a) The text should be saved in a standard document format (doc or docx).
+This will be used for processing.
+In addition a pdf version of the manuscript including the tables and graphics should be submitted, which will be used as a definitive version in the event of errors in processing. - b) Each formula, figure or scheme should be saved in its native format or pdf in a separate file. - c) Tables should be included after the text.
+The tables should be set up with the table function of the word processing software or with the tabulator key. - d) Please use Times font for text and Symbol for Greek letters.
+Avoid footnote

-- c) Please use Times font for text and Symbol for Greek letters.
-Avoid footnote management systems and end-of-line hyphenation. - d) Preferred word processing software packages are: Microsoft Word for Windows, Microsoft Word for Macintosh, and WordPerfect, preferably saved in Word format.
+- management systems and end-of-line hyphenation. - e) Preferred word processing software packages are: Microsoft Word for Windows, Microsoft Word for Macintosh, and WordPerfect, preferably saved in Word format.
 LaTeX files cannot be processed.
-The text should be saved in the standard document format (doc or docx).